Montanaz0r/MMA-parser-for-Sherdog-and-UFC-data/README.md

 This will scrape fighters passed in f_list to *scraped_list.csv*.

 ```
-scrape_list_of_fighters(ufc, 'ufc-roster', filetype='json')
+scrape_list_of_fighters(ufc['men'], 'ufc-roster', filetype='json')
 ```

-This will scrape ufc roster assigned to ufc variable and save outcome to the *ufc-roster.json* file.
+This will scrape all men from ufc roster assigned to ufc variable and save outcome to the *ufc-roster.json* file.

 ### 4. helper_read_fighters_from_csv function